Should you sip a drink by the Mykonos waters or take a stroll through the Roman streets this year? Here’s an Italy vs Greece guide to decide.

 Although both countries have the same European social framework, the cultural values differ on several levels.

-In 2017, the Italy population stood at over 62 million, making the country 23rd in terms of population size.
+In 2017, the Italian population stood at over 62 million, making the country 23rd in terms of population size.

 Unlike America, which is a blend of different ethnicities, Italy is primarily home to Italians.
 96% of the population is Italian.